Our English curriculum intent is that children will:

 develop a wider vocabulary so that they can select the most appropriate turn of phrase to put across their point;

-master the craft of writing;
+master the craft of writing.

-We use the Talk for Writing appraoch to teach English.
+We use the Talk for Writing approach to teach English.
 The end goal of a unit of work is the independent application of language patterns and text features and mastery of the knowledge of and effective use of language to create a desired effect on the reader.

 The internalisation of vocabulary, language and sentence patterns and whole texts in the imitation stage serves as a scaffold for writing later on.
 Children develop their word and general knowledge to enable them to talk knowledgeable and articulately.
 Armed with the knowledge of the expected written outcomes, teachers plan opportunities for children to hear and rehearse those language patterns and sentences, for children can only write what they know a lot about and can say.
 The internalisation of patterns through oral rehearsal of texts is an important scaffold to ensure that children talk in a way that they are expected to write.
 Of at least equal importance though is structured talk around the text and not simply retelling.
 This gives children a broader frame of reference from which to draw on and in doing so sets them up to make decisions about language choice – an important developmental process for mastering the craft of writing.
 Detailed text maps provide more of a scaffold – some children may need that in order to perfect speaking grammatically accurately.
 Many children would only require a looser text map though, with symbols to prompt key events and slight variations in the detail each time the text is retold.
 This serves to help children use a wider range of language to convey the text.
 Children also internalise generic story structure and success criteria for achieving a desired effect so that they can apply these ideas to wider contexts later on.